full-est/refactorL4/README.md

 uvicorn app.main:app
 ```

-If you are going to make changes on the project use the --reload flag.
+If you are going to make changes on the project use the --reload flag so you see the changes in the moment without restart the server:

 ```bash
 uvicorn app.main:app --reload